pingcap/docs/tidb-cloud/migration-job.md

 3. On the **Data Migration** page, click **Create Migration Job**.
 The **Create Migration Job** page is displayed.

-## Step 2: Config source and target connection
+## Step 2: Configure the source and target connection

 On the **Create Migration Job** page, configure the source and target connection.